MagisterLud/MagisterLud.github.io/_pages/about.md

   - /about.html
 ---

-Here you can know about my research interests, read my blog's articles and explore my hobbies
+Here you can find out about my research interests, read blog and hobbies